paulbartell/CSE-14X-Section-Code/12wi143/01-ArrayList/section_one.md

         this();
       }

 I've described two constructors here.
 A client(Someone who is writing other code to make use of the human class) can choose which way the Human will come into existence.
 The first is a zero-arguments constructor.
 It just sets the age to be 0.
 You should consider the constructor as just another method, just like `eat()` and `sleep()`.
-The only difference is that constructors are methods for an instantiation of a class coming into existence.
+The difference is that constructors are methods for an instantiation of a class coming into existence.

 The second constructor takes a String -- the Human's name and sets the field.
 With our human class, you can't give a name to the human at any